How to Become a Regulatory Affairs Specialist

 • Expected Time to Completion: 24 months

-Johns Hopkins University – Master of science in food safety regulation
+Johns Hopkins University – Master of science in biotechnology with a concentration in regulatory affairs

 Completing the ten-course program is required within five years but typically takes working professionals two to three years.
 Full-time participants can graduate in one year.
-A bachelor’s degree in life sciences or engineering and a GPA of 3.0 or more are required to apply, as well as one semester of biochemistry and organic chemistry.
+To apply, you must have a bachelor’s degree in life sciences or engineering and a GPA of 3.0 or more, as well as one semester of biochemistry and organic chemistry.

 Graduates can take up roles such as regulatory specialists, managers, directors, or consultants.